AlokMishra051298/Project1/Problem1/explanation_1.md

 And When we can simply by the key and then we need to put it in the front.

 # Complexity
-Complexity of both operation is O(1)
+Time Complexity of both operation is O(1)
+Space Complexity is O(capacity)